adanielnoel/Active-Inference-Capsule/README.md

 By default, this will use all available CPU cores.
 It can be changed by the option `--max_cpu`.

-The results can be visualized using the script `./mountain_car/plot_multiple_trainings.py`
+The results can be visualized using the script `./mountain_car/plot_multiple_trainings.py` or by re-making the figures with `./paper_results/make_figures.py` (this will also generate other figures than the training plots).

 ## Generating a video
 First, train a single agent.
-Note: the option `--save_all_episodes=True` will save a model per episode instead of overriding the previous one.
-This way you can make videos of different episodes of the same agent.
+With the option `--save_all_episodes=True` when training the single agent, the model is saved per episode instead of overriding the latest one.
+This facilitates making videos of different episodes of the same agent.

 ```
 > python run_capsule_mountain_car.py --settings='./paper_results/settings_learned_prior_H5.json' --save_dirpath='./paper_results/simulation_results/' --make_video=True --model_load_filepath='./paper_results/simulation_results/model_learned_prior_H5.pt'
 ```

 This will start saving individual frames in a subdirectory of `save_dirpath`.
-When the agent reaches the goal, it will call `ffmpeg` to generate an `mp4` file.
+When the agent reaches the goal, it will call `ffmpeg` to generate a `.mp4` file.

 ## Other
 A full list of command-line options can be found in `run_capsule_mountain_car.py`